 How Altfest Personal Wealth Management invests your money

 Altfest Personal Wealth Management builds unique, customized portfolios for each client based on their time horizon, risk tolerance, income level and long-term goals.

 As part of this analysis, the firm follows a system called Total Portfolio Management.
 Rather than only looking at a client’s investment history, the firm also gets to know their entire financial plan, including income, debts, spending requirements and future earnings potential.
-The firm uses this information to finetune a portfolio comprised of stocks, bonds, mutual funds, ETFs and private funds.
+The firm uses this information to focus on asset allocation and diversification, and ultimately create a portfolio that maximizes tax benefits.

-Altfest Personal Wealth Management follows an active investment approach: this means the firm is regularly trading in an attempt to earn above-average portfolio returns.
+Altfest Personal Wealth Management follows an active investment approach, meaning the firm is regularly trading in an attempt to earn above-average portfolio returns for its clients.

 Fees Altfest Personal Wealth Management charges for its services

 For portfolio management services, Altfest Personal Wealth Management charges a fee based on a percentage of assets under management, with the rate ranging from 0.50% to 1.00%, depending on the size of the client’s portfolio.
 Altfest does not charge trading commissions or performance-based fees.